im-swapnilb/swapyGitCode/README.md

 - 👋 Hi, I’m @swapnil
 - 👀 I’m interested in Python, AI and ML
 - 🌱 I’m currently learning ML and AI
-- 💞️ I’m looking to collaborate on Ml projects
+- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me imswapnilb@gmail.com

 <!---